 The number of 2,600 letters kept in the Brienne Collection is an estimate.
 Because many letters contain further enclosed letters that need to be catalogued separately, the total number is likely to increase as the process of cataloguing advances.
-The first records (to be made available shortly) will comprise a selection and further records will be added incrementally to EMLO.
+The first records comprise a selection and further records will be added incrementally to EMLO.

-The Brienne Collection as a whole is catalogued by the Museum voor Communicatie as ‘I 46’.
+The Brienne Collection as a whole is catalogued by Sound and Vision The Hague as ‘I 46’.
 Letters within the collection are marked ‘DB’ (an abbreviation of ‘De Brienne’), followed by a unique four-digit number.
 Hence, a full inventory number would be ‘I 46:DB-XXXX’, but in the EMLO catalogue this has been abbreviated to ‘DB-XXXX’.
 A complication is that enclosed letters have not been numbered hitherto; the SSU team has decided to identify these by adding a hyphen and a numeral.
-For example, letter DB-0041 has two enclosed letters: the main letter is numbered DB-0041-1, the enclosed letters respectively DB-0041-2 and DB-0041-3.
+For example, letter DB-0041 has three enclosed letters: the main letter is numbered DB-0041-1, the enclosed letters respectively DB-0041-2, DB-0041-3, and DB-0041-4.
 The added numerals do not necessarily reflect the original intended order of the enclosures.
 Ideally, we like to re-establish the proper order of enclosures, but this work remains to be done.
-When citing letters from this collection, please use the following format: Museum voor Communicatie [MvC], The Hague, the Netherlands, Brienne Collection, DB-XXXX.
+When citing letters from this collection, please use the following format: Sound and Vision The Hague, The Netherlands, Brienne Collection, DB-XXXX.

 Ahrendt, Rebekah, and David van der Linden, ‘The Postmasters’ Piggy Bank: Experiencing the Accidental Archive’, French Historical Studies, 40, no. 2 (2017), pp. 189–213.